tsubaric/NFTicket/docs/TestReport.md

 **Analysis of Possible Solutions and Tradeoffs**

 Initally, we had planned to represent tickets using the ERC-721 standard.
 After further review, we decided to switch to the ERC-1155 token standard.
-This is a relativiley small change, but it allowed us to mint and transfer multiple tickets at a time, and also allows for more flexibility in the ticket design going forward.
+This is a relatively small change, but it allowed us to mint and transfer multiple tickets at a time, and also allows for more flexibility in the ticket design going forward.
 This is because ERC-1155 tokens can be either fungible, or non-fungible, while ERC-721 tokens are strictly non-fungible.
 Also, the question of